RozWelch/pureglow/README.md

 The site was aimed at purchasers of skin care products, main target audience is women age 18+.

 * Colour pallet:
-    * The main colours choosen gave the site a premium look, with warm accent colours to give an approchable feel.
+    * The main colours choosen gave the site a premium look, with warm accent colours to give an approachable feel.
     ![Colour Pallett](https://github.com/RozWelch/pureglow/blob/main/documentation/readme_images/colour_pallet.jpg)

 * Wireframes: